 I have been a traveller all my life.
 I was brought up in Zimbabwe.
 I live in Europe and have worked all over the world.
 I came to helicopter flying late in life.
-I learned to fly about 19 years ago and have been a weekend instructor for much of that time.
+I learned to fly in 1998 and have been a weekend instructor for much of that time.
 Flying round the UK in 2004 and rubbing shoulders with friends doing crazy things like climbing Mount Everest or cycling round the world gave me an idea to do something epic.
 I wanted an adventure by helicopter with a purpose.

 A serendipitous meeting while flying in Scotland led to the development of a working relationship with Nigel Winser who became my mentor for sustainable development.
 It also led to an introduction to Save the Children and Motivation International.
 I was struck by the arguments for living within Earth’s means and doing something to raise awareness of the United Nation’s Sustainable Development Goals.
 It also made a lot of sense to fundraise for two charities that champion the rights and choices of children, women and the incapacitated.